AndreiLucaa/Proiect-POO/README.md

 # Offline Games

 Offline Games is a C++ project for the Object-Oriented Programming course.
-It includes a Wordle-style game and two other games that will be announced later.
-The project starts as a console-based application, with plans to add a graphical interface using SFML.
+It includes two main games: Wordle++ and Globle++, along with two mini-games: Capital Game and Population Game.
+The project starts as a console-based application.
 ## Features

--Wordle-style game – Guess words based on feedback.
+-Wordle++ – A main game where players guess words based on feedback.

--Two additional games – To be announced soon.

--Console-based version – Initial implementation using C++.

--Offline gameplay – No internet connection required.

-## Future Plans

--Implement a graphical interface using SFML.

--Add more gameplay features and enhancements.
+-Globle++ – A main game where players guess countries based on hints.

+-Capital Game – A mini-game of Globle where players guess the capital of a given country.

+-Population Game – A mini-game of Globle where players guess the population of a given country.

 ## 📂 File Sources